Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 [Run on Compiler Explorer](https://godbolt.org/z/v33rh5W8r)

 The problem using ADL in this fashion is that it creates a lot of duplication since it must be copied for each type.
-In general, the benefit of ADL is when you want to group similair behaviour under the same function name, but have the behaviour customized to the specific type.
+In general, the benefit of ADL is when you want to group similar behaviour under the same function name, but have the behaviour customized to the specific type.

 ### Generic Functions
-One techinique we can use to avoid duplicating ```says_what``` for each type is to make the function generic by using a template or auto parameter.
-This delegates generating each type of the function to the compiler and results in something very similair to the python code we had before we started using type annotations.
+One technique we can use to avoid duplicating ```says_what``` for each type is to make the function generic by using a template or auto parameter.
+This delegates generating each type of the function to the compiler and results in something very similar to the python code we had before we started using type annotations.

 ```c++
 #include <iostream>